toddythebody/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 User, posts, comments, map, favoriting, location search, user search.
 ### Technologies
-Java, Spring, Html, Css, and maybe javascript
+Java, Spring, Html, Css, MySql, and maybe javascript

 ### What I'll Have to Learn
 I need to learn more about javascript and the map portion.